At 8 p.m. each evening from the front porches of Colorado, you can hear “packs” of people howling in solidarity during this unprecedented time.

 Some bands are asking for donations; others have a ticket price for their show but with proceeds going to support various organizations.

 Janssen is also taking advantage of online mental and physical opportunities.
-She’s doing yoga through Denver-based Kindness Yoga, and is meditating with Emily Fletcher, who offered a discount for her online class, and free access to frontline health care workers.
+She’s doing yoga, and meditating with Emily Fletcher, who offered a discount for her online class, and free access to frontline health care workers.

 “It’s absolutely amazing,” Janssen said.
 “I meditate with her two times a day, and it’s huge.”